Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: The template given for the `switch` statement described it as the “most common form.”
+<span class="ques"></span> The template given for the `switch` statement described it as the “most common form.”
 Are there other forms?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: The `switch` statement is a bit more general than described in this chapter, although the description given here is general enough for virtually all programs.
+<span class="ans"></span> The `switch` statement is a bit more general than described in this chapter, although the description given here is general enough for virtually all programs.
 For example, a `switch` statement can contain labels that aren't preceded by the word `case`, which leads to an amusing (?) trap.
 Suppose that we accidentally misspell the word `default`:

 ```C
 switch (...) {